 If your scale is larger, you should also consider an option to outsource your software development.
 Employing highly skilled people with in-depth customer service automation process knowledge and specialized tools, could in certain cases be an even more easy and affordable option.

-Another excellent solution that can help your team collaborate faster, save time and enhance user experience (UX) is an interactive calculator such as Calconic.
+Another excellent solution that can help your team collaborate faster, save time and enhance user experience (UX) is an interactive calculator built with tools such as Calconic.
 It is a widget embedded to your website, allowing visitors to make calculations directly on your website based on their personal inputs, providing a fully customized customer experience.

 Your visitors can get instant price quotes, quantity estimates per individual case, ROI, savings, estimated costs etc. directly through the calculator, without having to get in touch with a customer service agent.
-Calculators can also serve as a great tool for product recommendations, if a customer needs to decide on product capacity or technical specifications.
+Calculators can also serve as a great tool for lead generation or product recommendations, if a customer needs to decide on product capacity or technical specifications.

 Interactive calculators can take a huge load off your customer service teams, they don’t require any coding knowledge to create and are the perfect tool to automate your customer service processes, sparing time for more complicated requests.